 The fact is that the reverse is true.
 This bill has huge global support from the public, many celebrities, politicians and other world leaders, voicing their support for the ban.
 In no way, could the bill be a danger to the security of Israel.
 In fact considering the global support for the ban, it would benefit Israel’s standing to vote in the bill.

 The furriers and their lobbyists, also tried to blindside the bill by saying it is anti-Semitic (hence implicating the leaders behind the bill) and that they are concerned about the Danish and Canadian Jews, many whom are involved in the fur industry.
-They ignore the fact that the (IAFC) was founded by Jane Halevy, a French- Israeli.
+They ignored the fact that the (IAFC) was founded by Jane Halevy, a French- Israeli.

 “The wealth of a very few people, should not drown out voices of both the Israeli and the world public, calling for an end to the cruel fur industry.
 Millions of animals are turned into $/products based solely on greed.
 It should be the duty of any country to do whatever possible to stop this insanity and protect the innocent animals and not those who profit from this barbaric trade.
 “I call upon all the Israeli MKs to demonstrate their opposition to corruption by signing on the bill that is to be soon re-introduced”: Jane Halevy concluded.